-Start from each frequent length-1 pattern (as an initial suffix pattern), construct its conditional pattern base (a "sub database," which consists of the set of prefix paths in the FP-tree co-occurring with the suffix pattern), then construct its (conditional) FP-tree, and perform mining recursively on such a tree.
+Start from each frequent length-1 pattern (as an initial suffix pattern), construct its conditional pattern base (a "sub database," which consists of the set of prefix paths in the FP-tree cooccurring with the suffix pattern), then construct its (conditional) FP-tree, and perform mining recursively on such a tree.
 The pattern growth is achieved by the concatenation of the suffix pattern with the frequent patterns generated from a conditional FP-tree.

-Mining of the FP-tree is summarized in Table 5.2 and detailed as follows.
 We first consider I5, which is the last item in L, rather than the first.
 The reason for starting at the end of the list will become apparent as we explain the FP-tree mining process.
-I5 occurs in two branches of the FP-tree of Figure 5.7.
-(The occurrences of I5 can easily be found by following its chain of node-links.)
+I5 occurs in two branches of the FP-tree (The occurrences of I5 can easily be found by following its chain of node-links.)
 The paths formed by these branches are hI2, I1, I5: 1i and hI2, I1, I3, I5: 1i.